beavertronics/2022code5970/README.md

 Erik will be working on vision and fine tuning Pids when the time comes

-current plan is to add super structure systems with forwards and backwards commands into the code 2022-1-31
+current plan is to add super structure systems with forwards and backwards commands into the code

+2022-3-3

+no vison

+auto is basic

+the step ladder has died 3 times trying to climb

+but it runs

 can ID list is